Huangpu, Guangzhou: China-Singapore Guangzhou Knowledge City

 CSGKC, also known as "Sino-Singapore Guangzhou Knowledge City" or simply "Guangzhou Knowledge City" is focused on knowledge-intensive economy and future industries such as information technology, high-end equipment manufacturing, green economy, biomedicine, digital economy, new materials and artificial intelligence.
 It covers an area of 123 square kilometres.
 The area combines industrial development with supporting facilities, research and development institutes, residential areas and cultural attractions.

 CSGKC is located around 35 km northeast of Guangzhou city centre and around 25 km from Guangzhou Baiyun International Airport.
 The area was started in 2010 as a greenfield master development by Sino-Singapore Guangzhou Knowledge City Investment and Development Co., Ltd., a joint venture between Singapore-based CapitaLand and the district government of Huangpu.
 In 2018, the initiative was elevated to a bilateral state-level cooperation project between Singapore and the People's Republic of China.
 Since its inception, a total of 1,803 enterprises have registered in the area by 2020, with registered capital reaching US$21.35 billion and fixed asset investment reaching around US$20.35 billion.

 CSGKC is home to several companies and projects.
 Notable among those is for instance Guangzhou CanSemi Technology, which runs the only 12-inch wafer production line in Guangdong province in the CSGKC.
 Another notable project is Baidu's Apollo R&D Centre, where smart vehicles are researched and tested.

 GSGKC is also home to several academic institutions.
 First, the Sino-Singapore International Joint Research Institute jointly set up by the CSGKC Administrative Committee, South China University of Technology, Nanyang Technological University, and Sino-Singapore Guangzhou Knowledge City Investment and Development Co., Ltd. The institute is staffed with Singaporian and Chinese professionals and focuses on the key industries of CSGKC detailed above.
 It engages in the research and development of new products and processes.
 In doing so, it cooperates with local companies and investors and incubates enterprises.
 Second, Huangpu Institute of the university of the Chinese Academy of Social Sciences (UCASS), which was set up in 2020.

+A Concept Master Plan has been developed for CSGKC, which aims to integrate comprising hi-tech business parks, residential, commercial, recreational and public amenities in one area – including neighbourhood centres. green connectors and water parks.
+This Master Plan embodies a network through the entire City, with large green belts dividing it into the Northern, Central and Southern Towns.
+This Concept Master Plan has been approved and given considered weight by the Municipal Government.